felixdagnon/Simple-pipeline-with-CodeCommit-CodeDeploy-EC2/README.md

 Create Ec2 where we are going the sample of application and Install CodeDeploy agent on EC2 to be part of CodeDeploy group

-# 4-Create role for Ec2, codedeploy and CodeDeployement group
+Let's create before role for Ec2, codedeploy and CodeDeployement group

 ## Create role for Ec2 and create EC2